nventive/PromptVault/README.md

 ### Multiple Repository Configuration

-The extension now supports syncing from multiple Git repositories simultaneously.
+The extension supports syncing from multiple Git repositories simultaneously.
 This is useful for organizations that maintain prompt collections across multiple repositories or for users who want to combine prompts from different sources.

 #### Setting up Multiple Repositories